Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 17 November

 Three people were killed while 15 others were injured in a Russian missile strike in Balakliia, Kharkiv Oblast.
-In Dnipro, the offices of the Ukrainian public broadcaster Suspilne was heavily damaged in a Russian drone attack.
+In Dnipro, the offices of the Ukrainian public broadcaster Suspilne were heavily damaged in a Russian drone attack.

-The Turkish-flagged liquefied petroleum gas tanker Orinda caught fire as it was sailing along the Danube following a Russian drone attack on Izmail, Odesa Oblast, forcing the evacuation of up to 150 residents of the village of Plauru in neighboring Romania.
+The Turkish-flagged liquefied petroleum gas tanker Orinda caught fire as it was sailing along the Danube following a Russian drone attack on Izmail, Odesa Oblast, forcing the evacuation of up to 150 residents of Plauru village in neighboring Romania.

 Ukrainian drones destroyed a Buk-M3 and a 9K33 Osa missile launcher in Kherson Oblast.

-The Russian defense ministry claimed that Russian forces took the towns of Dvorichanske, near Topoli, Platonivka, northwest of Siversk and Hai, near Pokrovske.
-A Russian milblogger claimed that Russian forces took the town of Kurylivka, southeast of Kupiansk.
+The Russian defense ministry claimed Russian forces took the towns of Dvorichanske near Topoli, Platonivka northwest of Siversk, and Hai near Pokrovske.
+A Russian milblogger claimed Russian forces took the town of Kurylivka, southeast of Kupiansk.

 18 November

-One person was killed in a Russian missile attack on Berestyn, Kharkiv Oblast.
+One person was killed in a Russian missile attack on Berestyn in Kharkiv Oblast.

 The Ukrainian military carried out an attack on the Zuivska Thermal Power Plant in Zuhres as well as the Starobesheve Thermal Plant, both in occupied Donetsk Oblast.
 Ukraine used an ATACMS missile on a target in Voronezh Oblast.
 Drone attacks were reported over Moscow and Ryazan.
 Russia claimed three drones were shot down over Moscow, causing damage.
-In Ryazan balloon drones were used.
+Balloon drones were used in Ryazan.

-The Russian defense ministry claimed that Russian forces took the town of Nechaivka, south of Pokrovske, while Russian milbloggers claimed that Russian forces took the town of Vesele east of Huliaipole.
+The Russian defense ministry claimed Russian forces took the town of Nechaivka, south of Pokrovske, while Russian milbloggers claimed Russian forces took the town of Vesele east of Huliaipole.
+The capture of Vesele was confirmed by geolocation two days later.